Review Polarity-wise Recommender: Experimental Setup

 \subsection{Datasets}

 We conducted experiments on two publicly available datasets: Amazon\textsuperscript{\ref{footnote_amazon_data}} and Yelp\textsuperscript{\ref{footnote_yelp_data}}.
 The Amazon dataset provides rich review information with rating scores.
-In our experiments, we applied seven sub-datasets: \emph{Musical Instruments, Office Products, Digital Music, Tools Improvement, Automotive, Toys and Games, and Video Games}.
+In our experiments, we applied its seven sub-datasets: \emph{Musical Instruments, Office Products, Digital Music, Tools Improvement, Automotive, Toys and Games, and Video Games}.
 Yelp is a famous online review platform for business, such as restaurants, bars, and spas.
 We selected the dataset from the latest version and used a 20-core setting to provide a denser dataset.
 Each record in our datasets consists of user ID, item ID, rating, and the corresponding review text.
 For all datasets, we filtered out the empty-review records.
 The target rating score used in these datasets ranges from 1 to 5.
 Similar to~\cite{wang2021denoising}, reviews with rating scores higher than or equal to 3 are split into positive documents, while the ones lower than 3 are regarded negative on all datasets.
-Table~\ref{tab:statistics} summarizes the detailed statistics of the evaluated datasets.
+Table~\ref{tab:statistics} summarizes the detailed statistics of the evaluated datasets, where ``pos$/$neg ratio'' denotes relative proportions between positive and negative reviews of each dataset.

 For each dataset, we randomly split its records into two parts: $80\%$ for training and the rest $20\%$ for testing.
 Moreover, $10\%$ records in the training set are randomly selected as the validation set for hyper-parameter tuning.
 Note that we slightly adjusted the training and testing sets to ensure that at least one record for each user/item would be included in the training set.
 The target reviews in the validation and testing sets are excluded since they are unavailable in the practical scenario.